Tony Barry: Career

 Barry performed in nearly 60 feature films and over 45 television series, across a five-decade career, in both Australia and New Zealand.
 The longevity of Barry's acting career was recognised when he received the 2014 Film Critics Circle of Australia award for his "extraordinary contribution to the Australian film industry".

 After acting in the television series The Box from 1975 to 1976, Barry began his film career in 1977 with The Mango Tree.
-Roles followed in a range of acclaimed Australian and New Zealand films, including Newsfront, The Odd Angry Shot, We of the Never Never, Australia and Home for Christmas, for which he won Best Actor in the 2010 New Zealand Film and TV Awards.
+Roles followed in a range of acclaimed Australian and New Zealand films, including Newsfront, Goodbye Pork Pie, The Odd Angry Shot, We of the Never Never, Australia and Home for Christmas, for which he won Best Actor in the 2010 New Zealand Film and TV Awards.

+In 2023 Barry's last television appearance was in season one of ABC drama Bay of Fires.